Introduction

 token_ttl 59m58s

-The token value then can be used as a HTTP Authorization Bearer token in requests to GCP APIs:
+- Token value can then be used as an HTTP Authorization Bearer token in requests to GCP APIs:

 ❯ curl -H "Authorization: Bearer ya29.c.b0AXv0zTPKvi..."